ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ### Moses/Moses2
 This is the system developed by Prof. Dr. Philipp Koehn et al. at The Johns Hopkins University, Baltimore, US;

 Since 2016, Moses comes in two versions.
 The first one, we shall keep calling Moses, is the evolutionary branch of the system.
 The second one, called Moses2, is a revolutionary drop-in replacement for the Moses decoder.
-The latter is specifically designed to be fast and scalable on multicore machines.
+The latter is specifically designed to be fast and scalable on multi-core machines.
 The only information available for Moses2 at the moment is present online on the [system's webpage](http://www.statmt.org/moses/?n=Site.Moses2).

 Both Moses and Moses2 are written mostly in C++.
 The threading model adopted for multi-threaded Moses assigns each sentence to a distinct thread so that each thread works on its own decoding task, but shares models with the other threads.
 Moses2 contains an improved multi-threading model but a limited set of translation algorithms.
 It is claimed that Moses2 is faster than Moses on a multi-core machine using multiple translation threads due to its better multi-threading algorithms.